chaosleaguewiki/chaosleaguewiki.github.io/docs/chat-commands/twitch.md

 ### `!song [Artist - Song]` { #song }

-Plays a song available on [this playlist][song-playlist]
+Plays a song available on [this playlist][song-playlist].

 ### `!nextsong`

-Skips to a new random song from [the playlist][song-playlist]
+Skips to a new random song from [the playlist][song-playlist].

 ### `!toll [amount]` { #toll }

-Sets a point fee that each player has to pay when entering gameplay on a tile.
+Sets a point fee that each player has to pay when going through the pipe on a tile.
 `[amount]` can be a number between 0 and 15.

 ## Tile commands